Fedir

-Fedir (Ukrainian: Федір /ˈfɛdʲir/ FEHD-ihr) is a masculine Ukrainian name meaning "gift of God" or "god-given" derived from the Ancient Greek name Theodoros.
+Fedir (Ukrainian: Федір /ˈfɛdʲir/ FEHD-ihr) is a masculine Ukrainian name meaning "gift of God" or "God-given" derived from the Ancient Greek name Theodoros.

-Common anglicised variants of the name include Teddy, Edward and Ted.
-The patronymic names (from Eastern Slavic naming customs) are Fedorovych for men and Fedorivna for women.
+Common anglicised variants of the name include Teddy and Ted, which are diminutives of Theodore.
+Common patronymic surnames (from Eastern Slavic naming customs) include Fedoriv, Fedorovych, and Fedorenko for men, as well as Fedorivna for women.
+Common diminuitive nicknames include Fed, Fedya, Fedko, Fedchyk and Fedunchyk.

+The Ukrainian name Bohdan is a calque from the same name as Fedir, Theodoros.